AmitKumarDas/Decisions/blogs/installer_the_way_I_think.md

 - Above will continue till kubectl like _**apply**_ feature is exposed via client-go
 - Install will manage very specific resources like CASTemplate & RunTasks in its first release

+#### Seventh Time Conclusions
+- Install & UnInstall will deal with resources defined in installer
+- It is not a generic installer & un-installer

 ### Final Install Config:
 ```yaml
 install: